Cjk01/multiplayer-chess-react/README.md

-Multiplayer chess with react
+Multiplayer chess made with react, node.js, express, and socket.io.

-You need the following to run this:
-- Node.js
-- Express
-- Socket.io v3 & socket.io.client
-- React
-- chessboardjsx
-- chess.js
+Players create a room with a passcode , or join the room with a passcode to play chess together.

 <img src="src/assets/chessmenu.png">
 <img src="src/assets/gameimg.png">